Raku/problem-solving/solutions/language/PATH-TO-RAKU.md

 ## Technical changes

-All technical changes should make sure that all existing scripts continue to work without change in the foreseeable future (with optional DEPRECATED messages where appropriate).
+All technical changes should make sure that all existing scripts continue to work without change in the foreseeable future.
+Additional DEPRECATED messages will be introduced at point of a 6.e language change.

 ### Executables

 As some packagers have already done, the executable should be called `rakudo`, since `rakudo` is the name of the implementation.  `raku` and `perl6` should be symlinks.
-If at all technically possible, running a script using the `perl6` as the executor, should provide a DEPRECATED warning at some point.
+If at all technically possible, running a script using the `perl6` as the executor should provide a DEPRECATED warning at some point.

 ### Extensions